ibm-cloud-docs/account/acct-getstart-tutorial.md

 4. Add the calculated cost to your estimate by clicking **Save**.
 5. When you're done adding products to your estimate, click **Review estimate** to a detailed view of your estimate.

-  You can download a PDF of the estimate by clicking **Download PDF**.
+  You can download a CSV, XSLX, or PDF of the estimate by clicking **Download**.
   {: tip}

 ## Manage your invoices and payment methods